pragadesh-k-zz/Marklist/README.md

 It will ask for the total subjects and total student as a user data.

-Automatically enter random pass mark for the eah subject and calculate the tataol sum of the subjects for each person.
+Automatically enter the mark above or equal to pass mark for the each subject and calculate the total sum of the subject's mark for each person.

 Display as Total.